The benefits of active play

 It has been an exciting part of our new construction at Lauriston to work with our landscape architects in the design of three new playground spaces for our early learning and Junior School children, though I suspect that our nature playground may also be used in the future by our Years 7 and 8 secondary students.

-I believe that we have given consideration to the ten principles for designing successful play spaces:
+I believe that we have the ten principles for designing successful play spaces:

 2. Well located